Electronics Repair Education Programs and Courses

 Certificate in Electronics Repair

 An undergraduate certificate program in electronics repair prepares students for entry-level electronics technician opportunities.
-Students learn to assess electronic issues and use appropriate tools and techniques to repair faulty electronics systems and components.
+Students learn to assess electronic issues and to use appropriate tools and techniques to repair faulty electronics systems and components.
 Electronics repair certificate programs require approximately 36 credits and generally take a year to complete.

 Applicants to an electronics repair certificate program are usually required to have completed high school or earned GEDs.
 High school coursework in algebra and geometry is often helpful.
 Upon admittance, students may have to take college placement tests.